jomartin-999/spring-boot-for-vmware-gemfire/docs/functions.md

-Taking this a step further, Spring Boot for VMware GemFire auto-configures and enables both Function implementation and execution out-of-the-box.
+Taking this a step further, [spring-boot-gemfire-name] auto-configures and enables both Function implementation and execution out-of-the-box.
 Therefore, you can immediately begin writing Functions and invoking them without having to worry about all the necessary